 If you grew up watching The Sound of Music (hello! *waves*) then you’ll know already that Austria has some of the most spectacular scenery in the world.
 Soaring hills and lush meadows that look like they come straight off a postcard are cut through with deep, rugged valleys and icy glaciers.

 If planning a hiking holiday seems like a lot of hassle, get that thought out of your mind!
-It’s a lot simpler than you’d think and we’re here to help with some key step to take in order to arrange your perfect hiking in Austria trip!
+It’s a lot simpler than you’d think (and if you are wondering how to get austrian visa – spoiler alert: it’s not hard!) – and we’re here to help with some key step to take in order to arrange your perfect hiking in Austria trip!

 Honestly, there’s no bad time to visit in Austria, because with landscapes this spectacular, they’ll look good dressed in anything – snow, autumn leaves, spring flowers.
 It’s just important to be prepared for whatever weather you’re most likely to encounter.